-An updated version, v1.1, was made available as source in AOSP on 11-Dec-2013.
-It was not being shipped as part of an Android 4.4 update.
-The version that shipped with the next release, Android 5.0 ("Lollipop"), was 1.2.
+An updated version, v1.1, was made available as source in AOSP on 11-Dec-2013, but was not shipped in an OS update.
+Version 1.2 was shipped with the next release, Android 5.0 ("Lollipop").

 The features provided by screenrecord are now better provided by the MediaProjection API, which allows ordinary, unprivileged applications to record the screen. screenrecord may still be of some use for bug reports and analysis on development devices, and unlike store-bought recording apps its presence can be assumed.

 --output-formatoption, which allows you to output data in a format other than .mp4.
 Select from raw H.264, raw frames, and raw frames with headers.